-Spring is just around the corner, and soon students will be taking college entrance exams and planning for life after high school.
-Unfortunately, research shows that most schools are not adequately preparing students for college and/or their careers.
+Spring is almost here, and soon students will be taking college entrance exams and planning for life after high school.
+Research shows most schools are not doing enough to help students succeed after high school.
 Students often struggle with post-secondary coursework, and many lack the social and emotional skills needed to thrive in higher education and their chosen career paths.

-- Teamwork: In school and the workplace, students need strong relationship skills.
+- Teamwork: In school and in the workplace, students need strong relationship skills.
 They must have the ability to work collaboratively, and their success often depends on being a team player.
-Here are some fun games to teach students cooperation skills.
+Try these fun games to teach students cooperation skills.

 - Decision-Making: Employers rank strong problem-solving skills at the top of their list of desired traits in workers.
-In our ever-changing digital world, students need to be able to apply knowledge in creative and constructive ways.
-They need to learn from others and from their own experiences and apply critical thinking to solve a problem.
-Try these classroom activities to teach students critical thinking and problem-solving.
+In our ever-changing world, students need to be able to apply knowledge in creative and constructive ways.
+They need to learn from others and from their own experiences and apply critical thinking to solve problems.
+Teach students critical thinking and problem-solving with these classroom activities.

 Ready to learn more?
 Read our whitepaper, SEL and College and Career Readiness: A Pathway to a Lifetime of Success.
 Or contact our SEL experts to learn how to help students become college- and career-ready with SEL.